Using RFdiffusion#

 Fold conditioning#

 We can also condition binder designs on particular topologies, by providing (partial) secondary structure and block adjacency information.
 An example is to design a TIM barrel but not requiring exact coordinates for the residues.
 We provide this additional information by specifying the structure to condition on using scaffold_target_structure_file.
-Let’s get the TIM barrel:
+Let’s get the TIM barrel, and instruct the system to make the secondary structure and block adjacency information based on the provided

 [31]: